quarkhopper/The-Fidget-Reactor/docs/system_orchistration.md

 - Sends **raw high/low pin signals** to the ATtiny sim via pipe (not protobuf)
 - Communicates with ATtiny simulator only
 - Is implemented as `reactor_ui.exe`
-- Responsible for launching and monitoring the ESP32 and ATtiny simulation processes, functioning as a surrogate boot ROM until a hardware or simulated bootloader takes over
+- **Responsible for launching and monitoring the ESP32 and ATtiny simulation processes**
+- **Reads a configuration file that defines which simulation processes to launch and their parameters**
+- Has no hardcoded knowledge of components or system layout—this is defined in static config files and loaded dynamically
 - Will be replaced entirely with physical hardware in production

 ## 🔀 Bus Router (Optional for Simulation)